Red Flags to Look for when Meeting a Plastic Surgeon

 During a consultation, a plastic surgeon should diligently assess patient questions and concerns.
 This can only be done by inquiring about what is motivating a patient to consider plastic surgery in the first place.
 While it is necessary to be responsive and educate a patient, a surgeon should be acutely aware of patient objectives for a particular procedure.

 Sometimes a second procedure can complement the primary procedure.
 For example, chin augmentation often helps to provide a balanced facial appearance when performed with rhinoplasty.
 However, if the surgeon you are considering seems to be suggesting procedures in different locations apart from the one(s) that are your main concern, this can be an indication that they are attempting to upsell.
 If elective plastic surgery is your objective, then it is important to remember that the word “elective” is a vital element of the decision-making process.

-Dr. Barach is dedicated to helping patients look and feel their best by providing honest, ethical patient care and leading-edge surgical treatment.
-To learn more about the available surgical and non-surgical treatment options, please schedule a consultation with Dr. Barach by contacting his Albany practice today.
+Dr. Kayastha is dedicated to helping patients look and feel their best by providing honest, ethical patient care and leading-edge surgical treatment.
+To learn more about the available surgical and non-surgical treatment options, please schedule a consultation with Dr. Kayastha by contacting his Albany practice today.